 PLEASE…Not Another Article About Goals

-This month’s video – Make Real Goals, Not Hollow Resolutions – provides some great tips on how to define your goals and stay on track, so this article will add another dimension to goal-setting and keeping.
+This month’s video – Make Goals Into Realities – provides some great tips on how to define your goals and stay on track, so this article will add another dimension to goal-setting and keeping.

 Identify a meaningful theme